stefanache/using-tesseract-ocr-python/readMe.md

 Conclusion
 -----------

-      If neither Tesseract nor the Google Vision API obtain reasonable accuracy, you might want to reassess your dataset and decide if it’s worth it to train your own custom character classifier — this is especially true if your dataset is noisy and/or contains very specific fonts you wish to detect and recognize.
+      If neither Tesseract nor the Google Vision API obtain reasonable accuracy,you might want to reassess your dataset and decide if it’s worth it to train your own custom character classifier — this is especially true if your dataset is noisy and/or contains very specific fonts you wish to detect and recognize.
       Examples of specific fonts include the digits on a credit card, the account and routing numbers found at the bottom of checks, or stylized text used in graphic design.